robi29/VisualV/README.md

 Previous versions of VisualV are available here: https://www.mediafire.com/folder/vrv4z3navwafa/VisualV

-# Known bugs
-- Advanced motion blur is not compatibile with NaturalVision Remastered scripts (game doesn't allow to use more than one timecycle modifier using natives).

 # View the topic on GTAForums
 http://gtaforums.com/topic/792891-vwipvisualv

-# ENB Series installation
-Firstly, download ENB Series here and install it to GTAV directory: http://enbdev.com/mod_gta5_v0456.htm

-Copy all files in "ENB settings" to root folder of Grand Theft Auto V (e.g. C:\Games\Rockstar Games\Grand Theft Auto V).

 # ReShade installation
 If you want to use our ReShade preset, go through these steps: